Yankee White (NCIS): Plot

 While on Air Force One, U.S. Navy Commander Ray Trapp dies of an apparent stroke after having lunch with the President despite the efforts of the President's doctor and medical team.
-The plane is forced to land at Wichita, Kansas and the President is flown to his original destination on a back-up plane.
-Trapp visited Air Force One only because Marine Major Timothy Kerry was sick with the flu.
-NCIS arrive to investigate the death, but meet some jurisdictional problems with both the FBI and Secret Service who each want to take the lead.
+Trapp had been assigned to temporarily be the carrier of the "football" during the trip, because the regular carrier, Marine Major Timothy Kerry, was sick with the flu.
+The plane is forced to land at Wichita, Kansas and the President is flown to his original destination on a backup Air Force One.

+The NCIS team arrive to investigate the death, but meet some jurisdictional problems with both the FBI and Secret Service, who both want to take the lead.
 With Secret Service agent Caitlin Todd grudgingly agreeing to help, NCIS Special Agents Leroy Jethro Gibbs and Tony DiNozzo, and NCIS Medical Examiner Donald "Ducky" Mallard examine the body.
 The local coroner, a friend of Ducky's, manages to stall the FBI long enough for NCIS to hijack the entire crime scene: Tony shuts the door with the FBI agents still outside and, after receiving authorization from Agent Todd, the pilot immediately flies the plane back to Washington.

-During the trip, NCIS begin preliminary examinations before Agent Todd becomes ill.
+During the trip, NCIS begin preliminary examinations when Agent Todd suddenly becomes ill.
 Gibbs is worried she too is infected with whatever killed the Commander, but she explains it is the same flu that Major Kerry had, revealing that she is in a relationship with him which is against fraternization rules.
-Following the plane to Washington, Senior FBI agent T. C. Fornell makes a deal with Agent Todd's superior Secret Service Agent William Bear to take control of the investigation and cut out NCIS by ordering Agent Todd to deliver Commander Trapp's body upon landing, as whoever has the body controls the investigation.
-Despite her protests, Agent Todd follows orders but Gibbs, having suspected such an eventuality, arranged for DiNozzo to impersonate the body allowing their escape.
+Following the plane to Washington, Senior FBI Special Agent T. C. Fornell makes a deal with Agent Todd's superior, Secret Service Agent William Baer, to take control of the investigation and cut out NCIS by ordering Agent Todd to deliver Commander Trapp's body upon landing, as whoever has the body controls the investigation.
+Despite her protests, Agent Todd follows orders but Gibbs, having suspected such an eventuality, arranged for DiNozzo to take the place of the corpse in the body bag they turn over to the FBI, allowing their escape.
 NCIS Director Thomas Morrow later makes a deal with his counterparts for a three-way investigation with NCIS in the lead (as they possess the body).